skoblov-lab/chempred/README.md

 We've added a Jupyter notebook `chempred-training-example.ipynb` to guide you through the steps needed to train and validate the model.

+You might be also interested in `bench.ipynb` and `bench.tgz` to see our benchmark pipeline.

 Feel free to open issues here whenever problems occur.